onur-CK/BookLand/TESTING.md

 ## Bugs and Fixes

 The bugs and fixes encountered during development are documented in detail in the TESTING.md file.
 Each bug includes a description of the issue, error manifestation, root cause, solution implemented, lessons learned, and the impact on the BookLand project.
-For detailed information about specific bugs, please refer to the individual bug documentation in that file.
+For detailed information about specific bugs, please refer to the individual bug documentation in that section.

 ### Template Path Resolution Bug